Central African Republic travel guide

 Public places and services

-A national curfew is in place in response to outbreaks of violence, following presidential and legislative elections.
-This curfew comes into effect at 8pm and ends at 5am.
+A national curfew is in place.
+This curfew comes into effect at 10pm and ends at 5am.
 You should follow the government’s instructions and avoid travel around Bangui during these hours.

 The following measures remain in place: